0x06K/0x06K/README.md

 I’m constantly evolving and learning new things.
 Here’s what I’m currently working on:

 - **AI/ML Exploration**: Diving into machine learning models and algorithms to build my skills.
-- **Web Development**: Learning the ropes of full-stack development with JavaScript and React.
 - **Cybersecurity**: Developing an interest in ethical hacking and building secure systems.

 ---